 Some idealists devote their lives for years to an idealised grand cause and later get much disappointed.
 There may be such very stressed individuals around.

 The number of homeopathic doctors in India were 246,000 in 2010 [279,518 in 2014], and the number of homeopathic hospitals/dispensaries were about 7,000 in 2014.
 There are over 200 homeopathic medical colleges in India, according to Dr. ▫Mansoor Ali.
 About 35 of them are government colleges, the rest are managed by private bodies.
 Here is a college list: [▫List].
 Further, homeopathy is the third most popular method of treatment in India, after Ayurveda and conventional medicine.
 The legal status of homeopathy in India is very much as that of conventional medicine.
 [Cf. also Dr. Manish Bhatia.
 Homeopathy in India.
 2006.
 [Link]

 Get good expectations to help you on and up

-Below is a list of Bach flower essence remedies and a few homeopathic remedies - all called deep impressions - you may find helpful in very stressful conditions, or right afterwards.
+Below is a list of Bach flower essence remedies and a few homeopathic remedies - all called deep impressions or influences - you may find helpful in very stressful conditions, or right afterwards.
 Some do.
 However, rigid, scientific proofs are generally missing in these waters.
 But most grown-ups are free to try and see for themselves.
 That amounts to something too.

 This should also be noted: